Bana Singh: After retirement

-Nb Sub Bana Singh was promoted Subedar on 1 December 1992, with promotion to Subedar Major on 20 October 1996.
+Nb Sub Bana Singh was promoted to Subedar rank on 1 December 1992, with promotion to Subedar Major on 20 October 1996.
 He was given the honorary rank of Captain at his retirement.
 Hony Capt Bana Singh retired from service on 31 October 2000.
 The Jammu & Kashmir Government gave him a pension of ₹ 166 per month.
 Bana Singh protested against the low amount, pointing out that the neighbouring states of Punjab and Himachal Pradesh provided a monthly pension above ₹ 10,000 to the Param Vir Chakra awardees.
 In October 2006, the Punjab Government led by Captain Amarinder Singh announced a cash award of ₹ 1,000,000 for him.
 The cheque was presented to Bana Singh by Amarinder's successor Parkash Singh Badal in March 2007.
 The Punjab Government also offered him ₹ 2,500,000, a monthly allowance of ₹ 15,000 and a 25-acre plot, if he moved to Punjab.
 However, he refused the offer, saying that he is a resident of J&K. The J&K Government named a stadium in the Ranbir Singh Pora area of Jammu after him, and sanctioned an amount of Rs 5,000,000 for its development in 2010.
 However, in 2013, The Tribune reported that the funds had not been released, and the Bana Singh Memorial Stadium was in a poor shape.

 Bana Singh's son Rajinder Singh joined the Indian Army in 2008, at the age of 18.